andmos/ReadingList-Data/BookNotes/A.Short.History.of.Nearly.Everything.md

 - Physics is really nothing more than a search for ultimate simplicity, but so far all we have is a kind of elegant messiness.

 - It is easy to overlook this thought that life just is.
 As humans we are inclined to feel that life must have a point.
 We have plans and aspirations and desires.
 We want to take constant advantage of all the intoxicating existence we've been endowed with.
 But what's life to a lichen?
 Yet its impulse to exist, to be, is every bit as strong as ours—arguably even stronger.
 If I were told that I had to spend decades being a furry growth on a rock in the woods, I believe I would lose the will to go on.
 Lichens don't.
 Like virtually all living things, they will suffer any hardship, endure any insult, for a moment's additional existence.
 Life, in short, just wants to be.

+- When the poet Paul Valery once asked Albert Einstein if he kept a notebook to record his ideas, Einstein looked at him with mild but genuine surprise.
+"Oh, that's not necessary," he replied .
+"It's so seldom I have one.